 Liquidity risk is the risk that the university will encounter difficulty in meeting obligations associated with its financial liabilities.
 The university maintains a portfolio of short-term investments with rolling maturity dates to manage short-term cash requirements.
 The university maintains a short-term line of credit to ensure that funds are available to meet current and forecasted financial requirements.
-In 2017, the line of credit was not drawn upon.
+In 2018, the line of credit was not drawn upon (2017 - not drawn upon).